How to Use Flick's Search Filters

-Flick's search filters allow you to quickly filter out hashtags that are too small or too large for your account - to learn more about what sized hashtags you should use, click here.
+Flick's search filters allow you to quickly filter out hashtags that are too small or too large for your account.
+This article will:

 Step 1: Open the filter menu

 Step 2: Select a filter type